OnizukaLab/dejima-prototype/README.md

 * With the provided configuration the bank-client is reachable from the host system using port 3000.
 This can be configured in the crane.yml with the  `publish` option.
 See [crane.yml](crane.yml) `bank-client` configuration.
 Example: `publish: ["80:3000"]` would link the port 3000 of the container to port 80 of the host system running docker.
 * The provided configuration mounts the peer code of the host system into the docker container using the `volume` option.
 This means all changes to the code on the host system are used the the container without rebuilding the image.
 Just edit the files inside of peer folder and the changes will be used by the docker containers. *The server might require a restart for some changes to take affect.*
 * The `rm` option will automatically remove a container when stopped and create a new container on the next startup.
 This is usually very handy, but might be hurtful if you need to look at a container after it failed.
 Remove the `rm` option in the crane.yml to disable this.
 * You can simply append commands to crane.
 E.g. `crane run bank-peer bash` will create the bank-peer container with all configured settings and open a bash shell inside the container.
-Rspectively `crane run bank-peer rails console` will open the rails console inside the container.
+Rspectively `crane run bank-peer Rails console` will open the Rails console inside the container.

 ### Reseting the databases